RediSearch/RediSearch/docs/docs/query/_index.md

 weight: 5
 ---

 Redis Stack distinguishes between the [FT.SEARCH](/commands/ft.search/) and [FT.AGGREGATE](/commands/ft.aggregate/) query commands.
 You should use [FT.SEARCH](/commands/ft.search/) if you want to perform selections and projections only.
-If you also need to apply mapping functions, group or aggregate data, use the [FT.AGGREGATE](/commands/ft.aggregate/) command.
+If you also need to apply mapping functions, group, or aggregate data, use the [FT.AGGREGATE](/commands/ft.aggregate/) command.

 * **Selection**: A selection allows you to return all documents that fulfill specific criteria.
 * **Projection**: Projections are used to return specific fields of the result set.
 You can also map/project to calculated field values.